Sample Sentences for

 scrutinizing = looking at very carefully

-scrutinize = look at them very carefully
+scrutinize = to look at or examine very carefully

 • We scrutinised the field all day with glasses, but discover nothing.† (source)